Rebels kill scores in Somali capital blast

 The attack also comes at a time the government has just embarked on a 12-month political road map which is supposed to lead to elections for a new parliament and president by August 20 next year.

+"The attack shows that the danger from terrorists is not yet over and that there are obviously still people who want to derail the advances that the Somali people have made toward peace," the government said in a statement.

-(Additional reporting by Ibrahim Mohamed in Mogadishu; Yara Bayoumy and David Clarke in Nairobi; Writing by David Clarke)
+(Additional reporting by Ibrahim Mohamed in Mogadishu and Yara Bayoumy in Nairobi; Writing by David Clarke; Editing by Yara Bayoumy)